ezampino/mtip-tutorial/docs/lessons/Lesson3.md

 Living actively-edited documents can be named with the year or month if useful to convey freshness, else it can be omitted.
 Version history is always there if someone needs to inspect.

 For naming of STATIC files such as Microsoft Office (word, excel etc) (non native google documents); version control is a bit of a mess.

+#### Filing (any) document

+No matter where you file your docs, think carefully about:
+ - Which folder x team permissions make the most sense for your project
+ - Guidance about which kinds of documents go in which places

+Disk space is cheap; document search is cheap.
+Beyond these high level considerations, don't hand wring over baroque folder structure: Filing a document in *some* shared location with a searchable title is far more important than filing it in exactly the right subfolder.
+Don't postpone filing because you're overthinking subfolders.

+Have a huge backlog of unfiled documents?
+Create an "attic": a folder whose contents are of unknown / archival value.
+Gradually move things out as needed.

+To "Marie Kondo" your documents/email by dumping things in archive is a lot easier than individually handling each document.

 ##### [Click here for Lesson 4](https://data2health.github.io/mtip-tutorial/lessons/Lesson4.html)
 ### [Back to Home](../index)